 Under these main headings antisocial behaviour falls into one of 13 different types:

 Vehicle abandoned: This covers vehicles that appear to have been left by their owner, rather than stolen and abandoned.
 It includes scrap or ‘end of life’ vehicles and those damaged at the scene of a road traffic collision that have been abandoned and aren’t awaiting recovery.

 Vehicle nuisance or inappropriate use: This relates to vehicles being used in acts such as street cruising (driving up and down the street causing annoyance and bothering other road users), vehicle convoys and riding or driving on land other than a road.
 It also covers the misuse of go-peds, motorised skateboards and electric-propelled cycles, and the unlicensed dealing of vehicles where a person has two or more vehicles on the same road within 500 metres of each other.

 Rowdy or inconsiderate behaviour: This refers to general nuisance behaviour in a public place or a place to which the public have access, such as private clubs.
-It does not include domestic-related behaviour or public disorder which should be reported as crimes.
+It does not include domestic-related behaviour, harassment or public disorder which should be reported as crimes.

 Littering or drugs paraphernalia: This includes fly posting and discarding litter, rubbish or drugs paraphernalia in any public place.